oktetlabs/test-environment/doc/sphinx/pages/group_te_user.rst

 	cd $PRJ_ROOT
 	${TE_BASE}/run.sh --cfg=myconfiguration_name --tester-norun

 run.sh script is a wrapper for dispatcher.sh which introduces some suite-specific options and defaults.
 The above run.sh invocations will build both TE and the test suite.
-See @te_user_run or dispatcher.sh help for details on the --cfg option.
+See :ref:`TE Execution <doxid-group__te__user_1te_user_run>` or dispatcher.sh help for details on the --cfg option.

 If you get some errors during building procedure, you should first check if your have all necessary packages installed on your development platform.
 Please refer to :ref:`Test Environment Engine dependencies <doxid-group__te__user_1te_deps>` section to check the list of required packages and libraries.